 The first thing to do is to attend to your immediate medical needs, but then you may want to consider speaking to an attorney about your circumstances.
-There are many questions regarding insurance and compensation that get raised when someone is injured on a scooter.
+There are many questions about insurance and compensation that get raised when injuries occur on these scooters.

 Whose insurance will pay?
 What if I’m at fault, can any of my medical bills be paid?
 Can the scooter company be made to pay?

-All of these questions—and any more—should be presented to an attorney familiar with the regarding scooters, insurance and personal injury.
+Present all these questions—and many more—to an attorney familiar with these scooters, insurance, and personal injury.
 At RHINO Lawyers, we offer a free consultation where we can evaluate your case and outline where your compensation might come from.

 RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”